Upcoming December 30, 2026 • 7:00 PM UTC

 📝 Mission Description

-Falcon 9's performance history underscores its reliability.
-Since its debut in 2010, the rocket has completed over 300 launches, with a success
+Falcon 9's performance history underscores its dominance in the launch industry.
+Since its debut in 2010,

 ℹ️ Official Details